univention/ucsschool-id-connector/src/README.rst

 Authentication
 ^^^^^^^^^^^^^^

 To use the API, a `JSON Web Token (JWT) <https://en.wikipedia.org/wiki/JSON_Web_Token>`_ must be retrieved from ``https://FQDN/id-sync/api/token``.
 The token will be valid for a configurable amount of time (default 60 minutes), after which they must be renewed.
-To change the TTL, open the apps `app settings` in the app center.
+To change the TTL, open the apps `app settings` in the UCS app center.

 Example ``curl`` command to retrieve a token::